Meet Our Doctors

 Yin is also involved in teaching our medical students and GP registrars.

-Dr Thapa has recently moved from Victoria after spending 3 years working in Warragul Hospital and Bass Coast Health.
-He has completed a Certificate in Emergency Medicine.
-Dr Thapa is keen to be involved in all aspects of General Practice, with particular interests in minor procedures including skin excisions and biopsies, emergency medicine and child health.
+Dr Thapa has moved from Victoria after spending 3 years working in Franskton Hospital and Bass Coast Health.
+Dr Thapa is keen to be involved in all aspects of General Practice, with particular interests in managing Chronic conditions, Diabetes and child health.

 Dr Cristofaro is a very experienced GP from Traralgon in Victoria and is commencing with the clinic on Tuesday.
 Dr Cristofaro has special interests in aged care as well as family medicine.